motya770/ebaytest/README.md

+## program setup

+1) you need to git pull 3 project
+a) ebayeuroka - discovery server
+b) ebaydemo - auction service
+c) ebaychecker - program that calls to auction service

+you should launch those applications (because of service discovery) in specific order -
+<b>a</b> - than wait 10 seconds
+<b>b</b> - than wait 10 seconds
+<c>c<c> - this is the program that creates auctions

-## if you want to see swagger web interface
+## if you want to see swagger web interface of ebaydemo

 go to
 http://localhost:8080/swagger-ui.html#